Skip to content

 Note

-If you are installing in a CUDA environment best practice is to install ultralytics, pytorch and pytorch-cuda in the same command to allow the conda package manager to resolve any conflicts, or else to install pytorch-cuda last to allow it override the CPU-specific pytorch package if necessary.
+If you are installing in a CUDA environment, it is best practice to install ultralytics, pytorch, and pytorch-cuda in the same command.
+This allows the conda package manager to resolve any conflicts.
+Alternatively, install pytorch-cuda last to override the CPU-specific pytorch package if necessary.

 # Install all packages together using conda